swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

 between issue types and provide richer context for test failures to their end users.

+### Support languages and libraries beyond Swift and Swift Testing

+We envision that tools which consume Swift Testing events can also support other test libraries and their respective test events.
+If Swift Testing defines an issue schema that can be re-used for issues across testing libraries, tools can take advantage of the format to unify their issue handling logic for different test libraries.

+Therefore, we designed new data types to support languages other than Swift, and ensured that new issue fields would be relevant for other testing libraries.

 ## Proposed solution

 We propose adding new fields to the issue event type.